ausbin/webzone/content/blog/autograding-gba-dma.md

 ==================================================

-What's a good way to make a memory access halt execution of a program, much like how setting the `DMA_ON` bit in the control register has the DMA controller halts the CPU while the copy runs?
+What's a good way to make a memory access halt execution of a program, much like how setting the `DMA_ON` bit in the control register makes the DMA controller halt the CPU while the copy runs?
 A page fault!

 We can make DMA accesses pagefault by making the DMA macro point to some page marked as unwritable in the page table.
 Then our page fault handler